Assignments

 Late Policy:

 - Due dates are posted on the course schedule page.
-Assignments are due at 11:59pm on the due date.
+Assignments must be submitted and graded interactively by 11:59pm on the due date.

 Homework/Labs